coldstar1993/zkRollup-privacy-utxo/README.md

 Easily to pick out SendNotes by recorded EncryptedSendNoteHashes, but still need to decrypt all RecvNotes’ encrypted AES key to identify all the owner’s RecvNotes.

 **Questions 2**:
-how to encrypt note when transferring to the other one and how he/she could decrypt it?
+how to encrypt note when transferring to the other one and how he/she could decrypt it?<br>
 **Answer2**:
 pick their exposed viewPubkey to encrypt the random AES key.